mattsevier/hafb-cpp-fundamentals/Module1/LA1-1/PowerShellCommands.md

 ### cmake
-to build a project we need all the rules to be set under `CMakeLists.txt` file -create a build folder $ mkdir build
--go to the build dir $cd build
+to build a project we need all the rules to be set under `CMakeLists.txt` file -create a build folder $ mkdir build //should be on same level as src -go to the build dir $cd build
 -Run cmake: $cmake .. -G "MinGW Makefiles" The dot-dot is because your CMakeLists.txt is one folder up
 - build or compile your code $cmake --build .
 The dot means to build in pwd.